-As aspiring psychology and philosophy double major, long analytical conversations are genuinely my jam.
+As an aspiring psychology and philosophy double major, long analytical conversations are my jam.
 People fascinate me, so I love to talk with my friends about what everything from our favorite cereals to our phobias says about us (by the way, that would be Rice Krispies and spiders—any interpretations?).
 If you don’t feel like sharing, though, it’s fantastic.
 I make sure to journal every night before bed and write down my dreams when I wake up.

-I look forward to learning about what makes you you.
+I look forward to learning about what makes you you

-What great about Angelica’s essay?
+What's great about Angelica’s essay?
 Let’s cut it down:

 Paragraph 1: Angelica’s essay starts by immediately laying down a hook: outsiders think she is quiet, but that isn’t the case.
 Not only does this grab the reader’s attention and lure them to keep reading, but it also sets up the rest of the essay by creating a structure for Angelica to explain how she is not what she seems.
 See how she also manages to hide in a few specific details of things she enjoys.

 Paragraph 2: Now, we start to get an idea of who Angelica is.
 Though she does choose to write about how she enjoys something fairly common—long conversations with friends—she makes it unique to her by grounding the activity in her interests in psychology and philosophy.
 By writing about her daily habits of journaling and recording her dreams, we get a picture of her as someone who naturally loves analysis and interpretation, even outside the scope of academic work.

 Note: though we have demonstrated why the roommate essay is a valuable space to discuss interests other than academic or extracurricular ones, if your child can tie such interests or activities to their personality in a completely natural way, as Angelica did, it’s outstanding.
 It’s proof that their intellectual passions are organically related to their personal and private lives.